ikreva/mosdns_debian_install/README.md

 # mosdns_debian_install
  install mosdns in debian amd64 system

- install_mosdns.sh   for install
+ mosdns_debian.sh -i or instatll for install

- uninstall_mosdns.sh  for uninstall
+ mosdns_debian.sh -u or uninstall for uninstall